panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/broken-frog-l244c?file=/src/index.js)

+This time `promise` is rejected with `new Error('Nobody here!')`.
+You can access that error in the callback supplied to `promise.catch(errorCallback)`.

 ### 2.3 Extracting value and error

 You can also extract the fulfill value and the reject reason at once.

-To do so you can either:
+You can do so in 2 ways:

-A) Supply 2 callback arguments to `promise.then(successCallback, errorCallback)` method:
+A) Supply 2 callbacks to `promise.then(successCallback, errorCallback)` method.
+The first callback `successCallback` is called when the promise is fulfilled, while the second `errorCallback` when rejected:

 ```javascript
 promise